iver56/cross-adaptive-audio/effects/readme.txt

-Warning: this documentation is out of sync with implementation as of 2016-10-21

-Each effect has a name, for example "dist_lpf".
-For each effect there should be two files: one csound template file and one file that describes the parameters of the effect.
+Each effect has a name, for example "chorus".
+For each effect there should be two or three files:

+* JSON file that describes the parameters of the effect
+* Csound effect template file
+* Csound global variables template file

 They should be named like this, respectively:
 {name}.json
-{name}.csd.jinja2
+{name}.effect.jinja2
+{name}.globals.jinja2

 Replace {name} with the actual name of the effect.
-For example: dist_lpf.json dist_lpf.csd.jinja2
+For example: chorus.json chorus.effect.jinja2 chorus.globals.jinja2

-Parameter names specified in a json file are prefixed with "k_" in the corresponding csd file
+Parameter names specified in a json file are prefixed with "k_" in the csound code

+The following files are special templates and exceptions from the rules described above: base_template.csd.jinja2 base_template_live.csd.jinja2 composite.jinja2 data_augmentation.csd.jinja2 test_effect.csd.jinja2 test_effect.json